yxlin/yxlin.github.io/_docs/cognitive-model/lba.md

 order: 1
 ---

-Here I used an experimental design with a binary stimulus factor (S), which for example left vs. right motion random dots.
-The LBA model, presumes one matching (M) factor and an observable accumulator factor (R), corresponding responses.
+This lesson will demonstrate a "golem" (McElreath, 2016), the canonical LBA model (Brown & Heathcote, 2008).
+The reader can read more details regarding to the LBA model in Brown and Heathcote's paper (2008).
+I used an imaginary experiment with a design of one binary stimulus factor (S), such as left vs. right motion random dots.
+The LBA model presumes one matching (M) factor and an observable accumulator factor (R), corresponding responses.

 ```
 model <- BuildModel(p.map = list(A = "1", B = "1", t0 = "1", mean_v = "M",
                                  sd_v = "M", st0 = "1"),
   constants = c(st0 = 0, sd_v.false = 1, mean_v.false = 0),
   match.map = list(M = list(left = "LEFT", right = "RIGHT")),
   factors   = list(S = c("left", "right")),